geshan/geshan.github.com/source/_posts/2015-10-10-4-pillars-of-a-solid-software-application-and-tools-to-support-it.markdown

 Logs are the only way your software application talks back to you.
 Gather all your system, application logs and make it accessible via a web interface.
 Follow the logging [standard](https://tools.ietf.org/html/rfc5424) and use free SAAS to render your logs in a readable way that gives you value.
 If dog is a man’s best friend, log is a developer’s best friend.
 Understand and exploit [the importance of logging in your software application](http://geshan.com.np/blog/2015/08/importance-of-logging-in-your-applications/).

 Just having logs is not enough, view your logs after each change.
 Always check your logs after each deployment to track any suspicious activity.
-You can use Logentries(http://logentries.com) and Loggly(http://loggly.com) for cloud logging.
+You can use [Logentries](http://logentries.com) or [Loggly](http://loggly.com) for cloud logging.

 ## Conclusion